-It offers a discreet and more relaxed way to travel and it helps with keeping the car cool, as well as offering some added security.
+That said, car privacy glass offers a discreet and more relaxed way to travel and it helps with keeping the car cool, as well as offering some added security.
 You should consider the potential costs and exemptions, however, and be aware that some WAVs need to have the tinted film fitted rather than factory glass, which can have cost implications aside from just paying for the tint.
-It is also worth thinking about the parking aids the car has, because these may offset any loss of visibility, however, you should never rely on just sensors or cameras when parking.
+It is also worth thinking about the parking aids the car has, because these may offset any loss of visibility.
+However, you should never rely on just sensors or cameras when parking.

 There are pros and cons to installing privacy glass

-How to get tinted windows for your vehicle
+How to get tinted windows for your Motability vehicle

 As usual, when adding any optional extras or making modifications to your vehicle, you’ll need to ask the Scheme for authorisation beforehand, you will be responsible for any costs associated with these and please note that you will not be reimbursed if you need to return the car.